Healthdirect Free Australian health advice you can count on.

 ACD A-Z of Skin - Squamous Cell Carcinoma

-A-Z OF SKIN Squamous Cell Carcinoma BACK TO A-Z SEARCH What is it?
+A-Z OF SKIN Squamous Cell Carcinoma BACK TO A-Z SEARCH What is Squamous Cell Carcinoma?
 Also known as…Intra-Epidermal Squamous Cell Carcinoma Squamous cell carcinoma (SCC) is one of the most common forms of skin cancer, with only basal cell carcinoma (BCC) occurring more frequently

 Read more on Australasian College of Dermatologists website

-Read about non-melanoma skin cancer, including the difference between a basal cell carcinoma and a squamous cell carcinoma and how they are treated
+Read about non-melanoma skin cancer, such as basal cell carcinoma and a squamous cell carcinoma, their symptoms, diagnosis and treatment.

 Read more on Cancer Council Australia website